 As part of the Group's risk management process, information technology (including cybersecurity) controls have been put in place and are periodically reviewed to ensure that information technology risks (including cybersecurity threats) are identified and mitigated.
-As part of the periodic review, regulatory requirements, such as the MAS Cyber Hygiene Notice and the MAS Technology Risk Management Guidelines (January 2021), are monitored and complied with, where applicable.
+Our IT cybersecurity, governance and control have been strengthened through the alignment of IT policies, processes, and systems.
+As part of the periodic review, regulatory requirements, such as the MAS Cyber Hygiene Notice and the MAS Technology Risk Management Guidelines (January 2021), are monitored and complied with where applicable.

 On an annual basis, the Manager conducts the IT Disaster Recovery ("ITDR") Tests, as well as engages external specialists to perform a Vulnerability and Penetration Test ("VAPT") on the Group's networks, systems and devices.
 The ITDR ensures that information technology systems remain functional in a system failure, and the VAPT ensures that cybersecurity measures deployed continue to be effective.
+Extensive training, including assessment exercises, has been conducted to heighten awareness of IT threats.
+Measures have also been taken to safeguard against loss of information, data security, and prolonged service disruption of critical IT systems.